 - Through a strategic partnership with NYU’s College of Global Public Health, marry expertise and resources from across NYU’s schools and colleges to local knowledge and resources

-- Ensure that people in the Global health are fully connected with the realities of grassroots work.
+- Ensure that people at the global level are fully connected with the realities of grassroots work

-- Build a critical mass by experience and voices that can influence policies and practise in Global health.
+- Build a critical mass of experiences and voices that can influence global health policy and practice

-- Tapping into individual and group expertise and reputation to build credibility of our network.
+- Tap into individual and group expertise and reputation to build credibility of the network

-- Share intelligence and opportunities of fundraising and connections across the network.
+- Share fundraising, intelligence, opportunities and connections across the network

-- Build effective relationships with donors, governments, and other key actors to strategically position.
+- Build effective relationships with donors, governments and other key actors to strategically position the network members

-- Demonstrate to the world the cost effective model for Global health cutting out financial leakages and waste through middleman ship.
+- Demonstrate to the world the cost-effective model for global health collaboration, cutting out financial leakages and waste of middlemen

-- Breakdown any racial or neo colonial tendencies attitude in our network relationships (avoid them and us).
+- Break down and avoid any racial or neo-colonial tendencies in the network relationships